-Poster on Stairs
+The Poster on Stairs of Hostel

 They have another property named “Blue Jay” in Tapovan in Rishikesh.

-And Hostel in Rishikesh, a place which is much talked among people from all over the world is a treat to live and enjoy every moment.
+And Hostel in Rishikesh, a place much talked about among people from all over the world, is a treat to live and enjoy every moment.

-But Yes, shops close before 9 p.m. but there are still a few places open very few where you can have your dinner.
+But Yes, shops close before 9 p.m. but there are still a few places open, very few where you can have your dinner.